anjalyj-28/think-hard/README.md

 The skill is modular — each reasoning mode is self-contained and can be used alone or combined.
 Claude automatically selects the right module(s) based on what you ask.

-Doesn't Claude automatically apply adversarial thinking ?** Yes Claude does but it is shallow and inconsistent.
-Without this skill, Claude thinks like a smart generalist.
-With this skill, it thinks like a structured analyst.
-Same model, different output quality and consistency.
 ---

 ## Why think-hard?